MyersResearchGroup/iBioSim-API/README.md

 📞 `POST /async/analyze`

 Runs an analysis on the uploaded design.
 The request must satisfy one of the following cases:
-- SBOL file (.sbol) with parameters
+- SBOL file (.sbol or .xml) with parameters
-- SBOL file (.sbol) with an environment archive
+- SBOL file (.sbol or .xml) with an environment archive
 - SBML file (.xml) with parameters
 - SBML file (.xml) with an environment archive
 - OMEX archive (.omex)